TonyM1958/FoxESS-Cloud/README.md

 ```

 All the parameters are optional:
 +  forecast: the kWh expected tomorrow.
-By default, forecast data is loaded from solcast.com.au
+By default, forecast data is loaded from solcast.com.au if credentials are available
 +  annual_consumption: the kWh consumption each year, delivered via the inverter.
 Default is your average consumption of the last 7 days
 +  contingency: adds charge to allow for variations in consumption and reduction in battery residual prior to charging.
 1.0 is no variation.
 Default is 1.25 (+25%)
 +  charge_power: the kW of charge that will be applied.
 By default, the power rating is derrived from the inverter model.
 Set this figure if you have reduced your max charge current